 Born in the early eons of Armenian history, the duduk is considered the most “Armenian” of all folk instruments, because of its origins and its ability to express the soul of the Armenian people.

 The Armenian duduk is a double reed woodwind instrument made of apricot wood, and it is indigenous to Armenia.
 The history of the Armenian duduk music is dated to the reign of the Armenian King Tigran the Great, who reigned from 95-55 BC.

-It is commonly played in pairs: while the first player plays the melody, the second plays a steady drone called ‘dam’, and the sound of the two instruments together creates a richer and more haunting sound.
-The performer uses air stored in their cheeks to keep playing the instrument while they inhale air into their lungs.
-This “circular” breathing technique is commonly used with all the double reed instruments in the Middle East.
+Duduk is commonly played in pairs: while the first player plays the melody, the second plays a steady drone called ‘dam’, and the sound of the two instruments together creates a richer and more haunting sound.

-You can buy original Duduk from the Vernissage market in Yerevan and few other great souvenir stores in the city.
-You can also listen to Duduk at the Geghard Monastery’s entrance, where the local villagers are playing to earn something.
+You can buy original duduk from the Vernissage market in Yerevan and few other great souvenir stores in the city.
+Armenian national restaurants are one of the most popular places where live music is played in the evenings and you can listen to the duduk over there.
+You can also listen to duduk at the Geghard Monastery’s entrance, where the local villagers are playing to earn something.
 Sometimes it is played inside the Garni Temple.

 Visiting the Vernissage market is on the itinerary of our many tours.
 Otherwise, get in touch with us, and we will gladly assist you for your shopping trip to Vernissage.
 For more information, please visit our TOURS page or contact us at firstname.lastname@example.org